AustinMaddison/austinmaddison.github.io/content/notes/your-name/index.md

   <img src="image-33.png" class="mx-auto my-auto">
 </div>

-The output of all these 3 noises mixed together
+The output of all these 3 noises mixed together.
 <img src="image-35.png" class="mx-auto my-4">

 #### Shaping Clouds

-Using the base the noise, shape of the clouds can be defined with a ramp.
+Using the base noise, to shape the clouds a ramp is used.

 <img src="image-39.png" class="mx-auto my-4">
 <img src="image-28.png" class="mx-auto my-4">